microsoft/Windows-IoT-Samples/SerialUART/CS/README.md

  If you need guidance click Link: [here](https://docs.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps#install-your-app-package-using-an-install-script).

  Click the Start button to search for the app by name, and then launch it.

+  If you are using UPBOARD, you have to setup the BIOS UART configuration.

+### BIOS Settings for UPBOARD

+Steps to follow:

+(1)	After power on the Upboard, Press Del or F7 to enter the BIOS setting.

+(2)	Under the "Boot -> OS Image ID" Tab:
+    Select "Windows 10 IoT Core".

+(3)	Under the "Advance" Tab:
+    Select "Hat Configuration" and make "LPSS HSUART #1 Support" as "Enabled".

+If you need guidance click Link: [here](https://www.annabooks.com/Articles/Articles_IoT10/Windows-10-IoT-UP-Board-BIOS-RHPROXY-Rev1.3.pdf).

 ### Using the SerialSample App